 According to Pew Research Center, thirty five percent of traditional aged students work during summer in between academic years.
 Wages vary widely based on the summer job, geography and skill level.
-For some, they may need to pay for room and board out of their summer wages.
+For some, they may need to pay for college costs like room and board out of their summer wages.
 If this is not the case, consider putting those hard-earned wages into the following educational expenses.

 Save up to pay for books and supplies